 During his week long Easter vacation, Mike frequented Ernest Tubb's Record Shop and their friendly competition, Lawrence Record Shop, a couple of doors down at 409 Broadway in downtown Nashville.
 For some reason Jack and Ida Lawrence took a liking to Mike and they enthusiastically became the first retailer to stock his new 45s.
 They have been carrying Mike's releases ever since, with the same verbal agreement passing down to the oldest son, Jack, then to the younger son and current proprietor, Paul Lawrence, who sometimes receives a little help from Mike's old mid-1980s drinking buddy, Ted Lawrence, the middle brother.
 Mike received a email from Paul in early October 2008 informing him that Ted was currently undergoing treatment for a serious medical condition.
 When you're in Nashville, drop by Lawrence Record Shop and see photos and posters of Mike and numerous other Country artists past and present on their Photo Wall of Fame.

 Mike quickly became a regular on Nashville's lower Broadway during the 1980s.
 He made his first Nashville appearances at The Merchant's, a combination "greasy spoon" bar & grille/flophouse motel, with a stage in the rear.
-He also appeared on Ernest Tubb's Midnight Jamboree on Broadway and eventually you could find him hanging out with music regulars John & Lois Shepherd, whom he also met in 1981 at Millie & Al’s, a two-level bar [now Legend’s on the Corner] that stood next to the original Grand Old Opry.
+He also appeared on Ernest Tubb's Midnight Jamboree on Broadway and eventually you could find him hanging out with music regulars John & Lois Shepherd, whom he also met in 1981 at Millie & Al’s, a two-level bar [now Legend’s on the Corner] that stood next to the original Grand Ole Opry.
 No matter where they performed, John and Lois continued to share their stage with him whenever he came to town, clear into 2010!
-He frequented Norma's famous Dusty Roads Bar and hung out with a fella going by the name of Jack "Pop" Stoneman, and his friend, Owen McCarthy when the bar was still on Woodland Street.
+He frequented Norma's famous Dusty Roads Bar on Woodland Street and hung out with a fella going by the name of Jack "Pop" Stoneman, and his friend, Owen McCarthy when the bar was still on Woodland Street.
 He hung with Ronnie Root, a Hank Williams impersonator, Tommy Boyles and performed at Robert Moore’s Rhinestone Cowboy" bar which was across the street from the future “Robert’s Western Wear.”